 The duration of the Oozie upgrade is dependent on the amount of job history stored in ooziedb.
 This history must be backed up and restored during the upgrade process.
-Best practice when planning for upgrade is to backup ooziedb
+Best practice when planning for upgrade is to backup ooziedb from your production oozie server and restore it to a test or development oozie server.
+This can help you estimate the time that is required to upgrade Oozie during your production upgrade.

-The su commands in this section use "hdfs" to represent the HDFS Service user and "oozie" to represent the Apache Oozie Service user.
-If you are using another name for your HDFS Service user or your Oozie Service user, you will need to substitute your Service user names for "hdfs" or "oozie" in each of the su commands.
+The su commands in this section use "hdfs" to represent the HDFS Service user and "oozie" to represent the Oozie Service user.
+If you are using another name for your HDFS Service user or your Oozie Service user, you need to substitute your Service user names for "hdfs" or "oozie" in each of the su commands.

-Upgrading Oozie is a complex process.
+Upgrading Apache Oozie is a complex process.
 Although the instructions are straightforward, set aside a dedicated block of time to upgrade oozie clients and servers.

 - 1. You must restore oozie-site.xml from your backup to the conf directory on each oozie server and client. - 2.
 Copy the JDBC jar from /usr/share/java to libext-customer: - a.
-Create the /usr/hdp/2.3.4.0-<version>/oozie-server/libextcustomer directory.
+Create the /usr/hdp/2.5.0.0-<version>/oozie-server/libext-customer directory.

 '''

-cd /usr/hdp/2.3.4.0-<version>/oozie-server
+cd /usr/hdp/2.5.0.0-<version>/oozie-server

 mkdir libext-customer

 '''